The George Donnell Society for Pediatric Scientists

 Miller plans to participate in the American Board of Pediatrics Accelerated Research Pathway, and completing a fellowship in cardiology to further study the role of inflammation in cardiovascular disease.

-Candidates interviewing for pediatric residency at CHLA who are interested in becoming physician scientists should apply for the Donnell Fellowship.
-The Donnell Society sponsors one or more Donnell Fellows per year, who are chosen at the beginning of their pediatric internship.
+Candidates interviewing for pediatric residency at CHLA who are interested in becoming physician scientists should apply for the Donnell Program.
+The Donnell Society sponsors one or more Donnell Scholars per year, who are chosen at the beginning of their pediatric internship.
 Pediatric residency candidates submit a supplemental Donnell application prior to their interviews, and are also interviewed by physician scientists in their fields of interest.
-At the time they are appointed, Donnell Fellows are guaranteed admission into the fellowship program of their choice, though applicants are not required to commit to a specific fellowship program until later in their residency.
-The Society covers 50 percent of fellows’ salaries during two research years of their fellowship.
+At the time they are appointed, Donnell Scholars are guaranteed admission into the fellowship program of their choice, though applicants are not required to commit to a specific fellowship program until later in their residency.
+The Society covers 50 percent of scholars’ salaries during two research years of their fellowship.

 - Participate in physician-scientist lectures, didactic meetings, mixers and social events

-- Develop an individual development plan (IDP), in consultation with the Fellow’s mentor, subspecialty fellowship director and Donnell Society steering committee
+- Develop an individual development plan (IDP), in consultation with the Scholar's mentor, subspecialty fellowship director and Donnell Society steering committee

 - Receive educational and travel allowances to attend one national conference per year throughout residency and fellowship.

-Donnell Fellows choose their scientific mentors in consultation with the Donnell Society director and their subspecialty training director.
+Donnell Scholars choose their scientific mentors in consultation with the Donnell Society director and their subspecialty training director.
 Scientific mentors receive an annual allowance to help cover training related expenses.